Software for Distributed Computation on Medical Databases: A Demonstration Project: Distributed rank- singular value decompostion

 Additionally, we assume that the values of $\pmb D$ is nonnegative and sorted, namely that $\pmb D = $\texttt{ diag($d_1,d_2, \dots, d_{\min(n,p)}$)} with $d_1 \ge d_2, \ge \dots \ge 0$.
 With these assumptions, the SVD of $\boldX$ is unique up to the signs of the columns of $\pmb U$ and $\pmb V$.

-The SVD is a sort of factor model which decomposes the variance of $\boldX$ into what are called principle components. $v_1$, the first column of $\pmb V$, is called the first principle component of $X$ and is the maximizer of $\mathrm{var}(\boldX v)$.
+The SVD is a sort of factor model which decomposes the variance of $\boldX$ into what are called principal components. $v_1$, the first column of $\pmb V$, is called the first principal component of $X$ and is the maximizer of $\mathrm{var}(\boldX v)$.
 The values of $u_1$ can be viewed as loading that tell you how much of the factor $v_1$ is present in each observation. $d_1^2/\sum_jd_j^2$ is the proportion of the variance of $\boldX$ that can be explained by $v_1$, which means that the SVD also sorts the components in order of their contribution to variance.
 When we take a rank-$k$ SVD we only keep the $k$ most important factors, equivalent to setting $d_{k+1} = d_{k+2} = \dots = d_{\min(n,p)} = 0$.

 The SVD has many uses in medical research.
 Often times, the results are themselves of interest for examining a factor model.
 This is the case for methods like Latent Semantic Indexing \citep{chen2013effective}.
-One recent example of an SVD that was done on genomic data is \citep{novembre2008genes} where the authors are able to reconstruct a map of europe from the first two principal components of SNP data.
+In a recent example, \citet{novembre2008genes} reconstruct a map of europe from the first two principal components of SNP data.
 Additionally, SVDs are often used as a preprocessing step before some further data analysis.
 There are many examples of this, including Principal Component Regression, SVD based imputation methods, and Surrogate Variable Analysis -- a technique based on trying to remove unwanted variation from high dimensional data \citep{mazumder2010spectral, leek2007capturing}.

 Calculating an SVD can be a challenging problem from a numerical stability standpoint.
-For this reason, it is relatively rare for people to implement their own version of an SVD; \proglang{R} and \proglang{Matlab} both use the LAPACK implementation \citep{anderson1999lapack}.
+For this reason, it is relatively rare for people to implement their own version of an SVD; \proglang{R} and \proglang{MATLAB} both use the LAPACK implementation of \citet{anderson1999lapack}.
 Most of these methods involve transforming the $\boldX$ matrix in a way that cannot be done while maintaining privacy.
 That said, there is a relatively simple iterative procedure for calculating the rank-1 SVD that can be modified to be privacy preserving.
 Algorithm~\ref{fig:altsvd1} calculates $(u, v, d)$, the rank-1 SVD of $\boldX$.

 Since singular vectors can be found successively by removing the effect of the top singular vector and then finding the rank-1 approximation again, we can repeatedly apply the algorithm~\ref{fig:altsvd1} in order to get a rank-$k$ SVD.
 Combining that idea with some modifications to the previous algorithm in order to preserve privacy, we get algorithm~\ref{fig:rankksvd} for rank-$k$ privacy protecting SVD.